reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-06-v2.md

 ![Lab 10 Architecture](./media2/ADX-arch.png)

-In this lab, you will complete the following activities:

 ## Exercise 1: Setup Azure Data Explorer

 Azure Data Explorer is an end-to-end platform-as-a-service offering used to collect, process, store, analyze, and query data from IoT solutions at scale.
 Azure Data Explorer is designed for ad hoc data exploration and operational analysis of data that's highly contextualized and optimized for time series.